electricimp/LPS22HB/README.md

 ### configureDifferentalPressureMode(*mode, enabled*)

 The *configureDifferentalPressureMode()* method takes two required parameters: a class constant *mode* and a boolean *enabled*.

 There are two differental pressure modes: *LPS22HB_MODE.AUTO_ZERO* or *LPS22HB_MODE.AUTO_RIF_P*.
-After enabling either mode the first reading taken will be used to set a reference pressure.
-In *LPS22HB_MODE.AUTO_ZERO* mode both the pressure value used for interrupt generation and the pressure reading returned by the *read()* method will then be determided by subtracting the *referencePressure* from the measured pressure.
-In LPS22HB_MODE.AUTO_RIF_P mode the pressure value used for interrupt generation will be determided by subtracting the *referencePressure* from the measured pressure, however the pressure value returned by the *read()* method will be the measured pressure.
-If sensor is configured in one-shot mode the *configureDifferentalPressureMode()* will take a reading to set the reference pressure.
-If the sensor is configured in continuous mode you must wait one reading cycle before the reference pressure is set.
+After enabling either mode, the first reading taken will be used to set a reference pressure.
+In *LPS22HB_MODE.AUTO_ZERO* mode, both the pressure value used for interrupt generation and the pressure reading returned by the *read()* method will then be determined by subtracting the *referencePressure* from the measured pressure.
+In LPS22HB_MODE.AUTO_RIF_P mode the pressure value used for interrupt generation will be determined by subtracting the *referencePressure* from the measured pressure.
+However, the pressure value returned by the *read()* method will be the measured pressure.

+If sensor is configured in one-shot mode, the *configureDifferentalPressureMode()* will take a reading to set the reference pressure.
+If the sensor is configured in continuous mode, you must wait one reading cycle before the reference pressure is set.

 Once a mode is enabled the sensor will remain in that mode until it is disabled.
 To disable select the mode and pass `false` into the *enabled* parameter.

 ```squirrel
 // Set mode to one-shot
 pressureSensor.setMode(LPS22HB_MODE.ONE_SHOT);

 // Take a reading
 local reading = pressureSensor.read();
 server.log(reading.pressure);

 // Enable Auto Zero
 server.log("----------------------------");
 server.log("Enable Auto Zero mode");
 pressureSensor.configureDifferentalPressureMode(LPS22HB_MODE.AUTO_ZERO, true);

 // Take a couple readings in Auto Zero mode
 reading = pressureSensor.read();
 server.log(reading.pressure);
 imp.sleep(5);
 reading = pressureSensor.read();
 server.log(reading.pressure);

 // Disable Auto Zero mode
 server.log("----------------------------");
 server.log("Disabling Auto Zero mode")
 press.configureDifferentalPressureMode(LPS22HB_MODE.AUTO_ZERO, false);

 // Take a reading
 reading = pressureSensor.read();
 server.log(reading.pressure);